Sherry Lansing: Chairman of Paramount

-In 1992, she was offered the chairmanship of Paramount Pictures' Motion Picture Group.
+In 1992, Lansing was offered the chairmanship of Paramount Pictures' Motion Picture Group.
 During her tenure at Paramount, the studio enjoyed its longest and most successful string of releases since the 1930s.
-Under Lansing, the studio produced such hits as Forrest Gump, Braveheart, and what was, at the time, history's highest-grossing film – Titanic (the latter two with Fox).
-Six of the ten highest-grossing Paramount films were released during her tenure which included three Academy Awards for Best Picture.
+Under Lansing, the studio produced such hits as Forrest Gump, Braveheart, Mission Impossible, and what was, at the time, history's highest-grossing film – Titanic (the latter two during a partnership with 20th Century Fox).

-As studio chief, she focused on bottom-line cost rather than market share, preferring to take fewer risks and make lower-budget films than other studios.
-Viacom (which purchased Paramount in 1994) decided to split the company into two parts in 2004 and Lansing stepped down at the end of that year after an almost unprecedented twelve-year tenure atop Hollywood's legendary "Best Show in Town."
+Viacom (which purchased Paramount in 1994) split the company into two parts in 2004 and Lansing stepped down at the end of that year after an almost unprecedented twelve-year tenure atop Hollywood's legendary "Best Show in Town."

-She is a Regent of the University of California.
-She sits on the boards of the American Red Cross, The Carter Center, DonorsChoose, Qualcomm, Teach for America, The American Association for Cancer Research, the Lasker Foundation and Friends of Cancer Research.
-She is a founding advisory board member of Women's Image Network which since 1993 has produced the Women's Image Network Awards, which promotes gender parity and is also known as The WIN Awards.
+She served as a Regent of the University of California from 1999–2022, and as chairman of the board from 2011–2013.
+She sits on the boards of the Broad Museum, The Carter Center, the Entertainment Industry Foundation, The W.M.
+Keck Foundation, the Lasker Foundation, the Pacific Council on International Policy, and Scripps Research.
+In 2007, she founded the EnCorps STEM Teachers Program, on whose board she serves as chair.
+She is also co-founder of the Stand Up To Cancer initiative, which funds research teams bringing cancer treatments to patients faster.

-Chairman of Universal Music Group
+Chairman of Universal Music Group Board of Directors

-Lansing named the Chairman of Board of Directors of the Universal Music Group in 2023.
+Lansing was named Chairman of the Board of Directors of the Universal Music Group in 2023.

-Philanthropic career
+Philanthropy

-In 2005, she created the Sherry Lansing Foundation, which is dedicated to raising awareness and funds for cancer research.
+In 2005, she created the Sherry Lansing Foundation, which is dedicated to raising awareness and funds for cancer research, K-12 public education, and encore career opportunities.
 She is a recipient of UCLA Anderson School of Management's highest honor-the Exemplary Leadership in Management (ELM) Award.

 In 2007, she received the Jean Hersholt Humanitarian Award for her work in cancer research at the 79th Academy Awards.

 In 2011, Lansing pledged $5 million to University of Chicago Laboratory Schools to build a new arts wing, including a 250-seat performance venue.